Rajeev-Tamang/Firewall/fortigate-firewall-administration-course/forti-firewall.md

 ### Grayware.
 - Grayware scan: This scan detects unsolicited programs, known as grayware, that have been installed without the user’s knowledge or consent.

 Grayware is not technically a virus.
-I

-t is often bundled with innocuous software, but does have unwanted side effects, so it is categorized as malware.
+It is often bundled with innocuous software, but does have unwanted side effects, so it is categorized as malware.

 Often, grayware can be detected with a simple FortiGuard grayware signature.